 The museum program is presented in partnership with the Blair-Caldwell Library and Denver Public Library, who will also be bringing artifacts from the Laurena Senter collection, a female Klan leader during the 1920s, for attendees to see.

 The program will be held at 11 a.m. on Saturday, Sept.
 30 at the Golden History Museum, 923 10th St. Tickets to the event are free, but space is very limited, so please reserve your ticket in advance at GoldenHistory.org/events.
-The program will also be recorded and available on the museum website for viewing.

 In addition to the Golden program, Blair-Caldwell Library will host an event on September 29 at 5:30 p.m. in the Manuel High School auditorium with some of the same panelists.